Parasol (satellite)

 PARASOL (Polarization & Anisotropy of Reflectances for Atmospheric Sciences coupled with Observations from a Lidar) was a French-built Earth observing research satellite.
 It carried an instrument called POLDER, which studied the radiative and microphysical properties of clouds and aerosols.

+History

 PARASOL was launched from the French spaceport in Kourou, French Guiana on December 18, 2004, by an Ariane 5 G+.

 It flew in formation in the "A Train" constellation with several other satellites (Aqua, CALIPSO, CloudSat and Aura).
 These satellites had, for the first time ever, combined a full suite of instruments for observing clouds and aerosols, from passive radiometers to active lidar and radar sounders.

-On 2 December 2009, PARASOL was manoeuvred out of the A-Train, dropping some 4 km below the other satellites by early January 2010.
+On 2 December 2009, PARASOL was maneuvered out of the A-Train, dropping some 4 km below the other satellites by early January 2010.

 The satellite's mission was formally ended exactly 9 years after launch on December 18, 2013.